 Going vegetarian cuts your carbon footprint in half.
 Going vegan, on average, saves over 1000 gallons of water and 30 square feet of forest every day, compared to meat-eaters.

 Of course, cutting meat out entirely is not realistic, or even healthy, for many people – in which case, consider doing Meatless Mondays!

 Think of all the plants and animals (and land and water) it takes to make meals for everyone in the United States.
 It’s a lot!
 According to Feeding America, 40% of food in the United States is wasted!

 How can we improve this statistic?
-Well, instead of making one big grocery store trip every couple of weeks, take smaller trips more often to ensure that you only will buy what you can carry home, and plan to consume.
-Plan out your meals so you’re not tempted to buy food you don’t need.
+Well, instead of making one big grocery store trip every couple of weeks, take shorter trips more often to ensure that you only will buy what you can carry home and plan to consume.
+Plan out your meals, so you’re not tempted to buy food you don’t need.

 Always bring home leftovers from restaurants (in reusable containers, of course!).
 And lastly, consider growing your own vegetable and herb garden – anything you don’t eat, the squirrels will!

 6. Use Eco-friendly Products

 Look for items made from recyclable, compostable, biodegradable materials – such as glass, bamboo, recycled cardboard or paper, and organic cotton.
 In the long run, anything else will likely pollute our soil, water, and air.